 These plans are for 5th class for September, October, November and December.
 (January – June will be available after Christmas).

 The Literacy plan has various ideas for oral language, reading, writing, poetry and grammar for each month.
+(The plan does not use the new primary language curriculum).
 The resources used include;

 - Reading Zone 5th Class – Call of the Sea (main textbook)